oplS17projects/Playlist-Curator/README.md

 OPL Final Project by Ethan Cumming and Christian Okoli.
 We will utilize the spotify api to create a playlist from a .csv file.

 ### Analysis
-The project will utilize the concepts of data abstraction, object orientation, and recursion.
-Data abstraction is used primarily to import our data from a .csv file and transform the data into an acceptable type for the Spotify Web API to understand(XML/JSON).
-Additionally, if we are to access a user account from Spotify will need OAuth library, which uses abstraction for security purposes.
-Furthermore, object orientation will be used with the web-server package which can create an HTTP client based on user input.
-Finally, recursion will be used to parse and feed individual track data to the Spotify API to complete a playlist.
+The project utilizes the concepts of data abstraction and object orientation.
+Data abstraction is used primarily to import our data from a .csv file and transform the data into an acceptable type for the Spotify Web API to understand (JSON).
+The racket json library uses hashes to create JSON expressions which we output to create a .json file.
+Furthermore, both concepts ae used with the node web web-server package which can create an HTTP client and makes abstracted calls to the spotify api .

 ### External Technologies
-Spotify Web API - To communicate with the Spotify Web App which will build the playlist
+Spotify Web API - To communicate with the Spotify Web App which will build the playlist Node JS with libraries - Server to run our webpage requests from.

-OAuth – Authorization protocol to access user information

 ### Data Sets or other Source Materials
-Data from a music library will be imported from a .csv file.
+Data from a music library is imported from a .csv file.
 This data can be acquired by selecting the music from your preferred music manager and copying it into an excel spreadsheet.
-From there export the spreadsheet as a .csv file.
+From there, export to a spreadsheet as a .csv file.

 ### Deliverable and Demonstration
-The end product will have the user upload a file and enter their Spotify credentials.
+The end product have the user load a .csv file and enter their Spotify credentials.
 Moreover, a playlist will be created and the data will be parsed to add all the songs into the playlist.
-When the process is complete, the user will be presented with a webpage of the playlist.
+When the process is complete, the user is be presented with a of the playlist on their spotify account.

 ### Evaluation of Results
 The project will be successful if the curated playlist contains the whole of the imported data and if the procedure is accomplished relatively quickly (less than 5 minutes).
 Additionally, another barometer for success is the ease in which the user accomplishes their task.